-Also keep in mind that most phone companies offer a guarantee that your price won't go up if they make you sign a contract.
+Also, keep in mind that most phone companies offer a guarantee that your price won't go up if they make you sign a contract.
 Make sure they allow you that option.
-It's also important to note if the company charges extra fees for activation and installation, equipment, taxes or if the price goes up after a certain amount of time.
+It's also important to note if the phone company charges extra fees for activation and installation, equipment, taxes or if the price goes up after a certain amount of time.

 It may seem as though traditional landline home phone services are on their way out.
-About 45 percent of U.S. households just use cell phones these days.
+About 45 percent of U.S. households just use mobile phones these days.
 But according to The New York Times article from 2014, about 80 million people and several million small businesses still used copper-based landline phone service providers.